thirdstrandstudio/Arber/README.md

 - **Gas-Aware**: Accounts for gas costs when calculating profitability
 - **View Function Profitability Check**: Uses `shouldIteratePairList` view function to check if trades will be profitable before execution
 - **Upgradeable Design**: Uses OpenZeppelin's UUPS pattern for contract upgrades

+## Understanding Profitability Calculations

+### How Arber Determines Profit

+The Arber contract uses a sophisticated process to identify and execute only profitable arbitrage opportunities:

+1. **Price Comparison**: The contract compares the price of a token pair across different DEXs (routers) to find disparities.

+2. **WETH-Based Gas Cost Calculation**:
+   - Arber uses Wrapped Ether (WETH) as a base currency to estimate gas costs in terms of token value
+   - When calculating if a trade is profitable, it converts the gas cost to an equivalent amount of the token being traded
+   - This allows the contract to accurately determine if the profit exceeds the cost of executing the transaction

+3. **Calculation Process**:
+   - First, the contract obtains the best buy and sell prices across all configured routers
+   - Then, it calculates the potential profit: `sellAmount - amountIn`
+   - Next, it estimates the gas cost in WETH and converts it to token0 value using `getWethPriceInToken0`
+   - Finally, it compares: if `profit > wethPriceInToken0`, the trade is profitable

+### Supported Tokens

+The contract is **not limited to stablecoins**.
+It can work with any ERC20 token pairs that:

+1. Have sufficient liquidity on at least two different DEXs
+2. Can be priced relative to WETH (directly or indirectly)

+For optimal operation, token pairs should:
+- Have a price path to WETH on at least one router
+- Have enough liquidity to execute trades without significant slippage
+- Exhibit price differences across different exchanges

+### Pricing Mechanism

+The `getWethPaths` function identifies possible paths between tokens and WETH, which are used to:
+1. Convert gas costs (denominated in ETH) to token values
+2. Provide a common denomination for comparing different token pairs
+3. Allow the contract to work with a wide variety of tokens, not just stablecoins

+If a token doesn't have a direct path to WETH, the contract attempts to find a path through the paired token.

 ## For Non-Technical Users